MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/setting-up-your-phone-system.md

 ms.custom:
 - Phone System
-description: 'Informationen Sie zum Einrichten von Telefonsystem (Cloud, PBX) für Ihre Organisation. ' ms.openlocfilehash: 92d575a3219bcf2a99c48040b77b0eaa2463b25a ms.sourcegitcommit: 9acf2f80cbd55ba2ff6aab034757cc053287485f ms.translationtype: MT
+description: 'Informationen Sie zum Einrichten von Telefonsystem (Cloud, PBX) für Ihre Organisation. ' ms.openlocfilehash: aae5a8e5fc8a0cd2cb20a2e3964c14a89039ce1e ms.sourcegitcommit: dd37c12a0312270955755ab2826adcfbae813790 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 09/25/2018
+ms.lasthandoff: 10/04/2018
-ms.locfileid: "25017687"
+ms.locfileid: "25374450"
 ---
 # <a name="setting-up-phone-system-in-your-organization"></a>Einrichten des Telefonsystems in Ihrer Organisation

-Die folgende Schritt-für-Schritt-Anleitung beschreibt die Einrichtung der Telefonanlage in Office 365.
-Links zu weiteren, detaillierten Informationen sind am Ende eines jeden Schrittes verfügbar.
+The following is a step-by-step guide for setting up Phone System in Office 365.
+Links to additional, detailed information are available at the end of each step.

 ## <a name="step-1-make-sure-that-phone-system-is-available-in-your-country-or-region"></a>Schritt 1: Stellen Sie sicher, dass Telefonsystem in Ihrem Land oder Ihrer Region verfügbar ist